mysterydeveloper/canvas-intro/README.md

 # Introduction to the HTML5 Canvas
-In this exercise we will create an image on using HTML canvas tags and the JavaScript canvas API.
+In this exercise we will create an image using HTML canvas tags and the JavaScript canvas API.

 ## Exercises
-Save each exercise as a separate source files:
+Save each exercise as a separate source file:

 1. Download the files in this repository, unzip them, and open the containing directory in Brackets, Atom or Visual Studio Code.